banituze/nyc-atlas/README.md

 Live trip counts and shares come from the `/api/zones` endpoint after the ETL pipeline runs against the full 1,458,644-row dataset.
 The Borough Plates sheet (Plate IX and Plate X) renders the ranked register dynamically from that endpoint, so the actual numbers reflect the real distribution at the moment you load the page.

-**Why the distribution is so skewed:** Around 99.8% of cleaned pickups in this dataset originate in Manhattan, which is why Manhattan gets 19 sub-sectors while the four outer boroughs collapse into 11 broader sectors.
-Resolution follows density: every Midtown sub-sector alone generates more pickups than the entire Bronx.
-For an urban mobility planner this is the most important finding in the dataset, supply must follow density, the outer boroughs are systemically under-served by yellow cabs, and pricing experiments should be A/B tested in the dense Manhattan sectors first where statistical power is highest.
+**Why the distribution is so skewed:** Around 99.8% of cleaned pickups in this dataset originate in Manhattan, which is why Manhattan gets 19 sub-zones while the four outer boroughs collapse into 11 broader zones.
+Resolution follows density: every Midtown sub-zone alone generates more pickups than the entire Bronx.
+For an urban mobility planner this is the most important finding in the dataset, supply must follow density, the outer boroughs are systemically under-served by yellow cabs, and pricing experiments should be A/B tested in the dense Manhattan zones first where statistical power is highest.